ics-software-engineering/meteor-example-autoform/README.md

     autoform: {
       group: studentData,
       type: 'select-radio-inline',
-      help-text: 'Indicate your year in the degree program.
-(Required)' }
+      help-text: 'Select your grade level. (required)'
     }
+  }
 ```

-With this simple change, users could continue to use the quickForm option.
+With this simple enhancement, users requiring help text could enjoy the simplicity of the quickForm option.